GluuFederation/docs-oxd-prod/docs/sources/redis-configuration/index.md

 # Redis configuration in oxd

-OXD maintains a copy of client details registered in `OpenID Connect provider` in its storage.
+OXD maintains a copy of client details registered in `OpenID Connect provider` in oxd storage.
 The storage used in oxd can be either `H2` or `Redis` depending on need of the project.
-OXD has feature to configure `Redis` storage in standalone, sharded and cluster configuration modes which will be covered in detail in this section.
+OXD has feature to configure `Redis` storage in standalone, sharded or cluster mode which will be covered in detail in this section.

 ## Redis in `Standalone` mode

-In `Standalone` mode oxd stores client details in single Redis server.
+When Redis is configured in `Standalone` mode, oxd stores client details in single Redis server.
 To configure Redis in `Standalone` mode we need to follow below steps:

 1. Download and install [oxd 4.0](https://gluu.org/docs/oxd/4.0/).